mannharleen/mannharleen.github.io/_posts/2020-03-13-cryptography.md

 ```
 Implying that anyone can encrypt a message/data, but only those systems/apps that have access to the private key can decrypt it. e.g. if an app wants to receive data securely, it can publish a public key.
 This public key can be used by another app to encrypt the data and send to the former app.
 The former app can then use the private key to read the data.

-Under symmetric encryption, i.e. when public key is the same as the private key, typically the same system/app is performing the encryption and decryption of the message/data. e.g. encrypting data at rest.
+Under symmetric encryption, i.e. when there is only 1 key (no public private key pair), typically the same system/app is performing the encryption and decryption of the message/data. e.g. encrypting data at rest.
+It is also used in TLS process.

 ### Signature (aka Digital Signature)
 ```